WULING

 The limited edition Macaron Sandwich was introduced in November 2021 with five interior customization solutions, including white peach powder, butter yellow, lemon fruit green, raw coconut white and Merlot blue, at a 5,000 yuan higher price.

 More than 1 million HongGuang MINI EVs have now been sold.
-The HongGuang MINI EV GAMEBOY with the 170 km range extended to 200 or 300 km came in April 2022 and has a 7 cm extended wheelbase due to the larger 30 kW motor, creating more space in the rear, while the rear side windows, viewed from the inside, were extended by an extra half length.
+The HongGuang MINI EV GAMEBOY with the 170 km range extended to 200 or 300 km and a larger 30 kW (110 Nm) motor came in April 2022 and has a 7 cm extended wheelbase, creating more space in the rear, while the rear side windows, viewed from the inside, were extended by an extra half length.
 The sheet metal differs from the base model.
 The new car has launched four themed vehicles: Hurricane Phantom, Jungle Adventure, Star Tours and Party Sweetheart.
 Lime Soda and Cherry Blossom editions were added in September 2022.

 At the April 2021 Shanghai Auto Show conference, Wuling announced that the 2-seater HongGuang MINIEV CABRIO will officially put into mass production in 2022.
-This one is on the extended 201 cm wheelbase, using the paneling of the Gameboy and with the 30 kW motor, and is equipped with two roll bars behind the headrests.
+This Changpeng model is on the extended 201 cm wheelbase, using the paneling and 30 kW motor of the Gameboy, and is equipped with two roll bars behind the headrests.
 It was launched on September 25, 2022, with a range of 280 km, and priced at 99,900 yuan, 3 times the base model.
 Deliveries started late December 2022.

 In November 2022, two new models were added, namely the colorful Macaron model and the painted model, at a 3,000 yuan higher price.
 The appearance of the two models adopts the two-color matching of lavender purple + white and lemon yellow + white respectively.
 From the side of the body, the biggest change is that the rim adopts a petal-style low wind resistance rim (earlier seen on the GAMEBOY Party Sweetheart and Cherry Blossom), and the rim also adopts a color-blocking design, which matches the style of the whole vehicle.